MAX PLANCK INSTITUTE FOR INNOVATION & COMPETITION

 About this eJournal

-The Max Planck Institute for Intellectual Property & Competition Law Research Paper Series is a source for research papers authored by the Max Planck Institute for Intellectual Property and Competition Law academic staff (Eds.: Prof. Josef Drexl, Exec.
-Dir., Prof. Reto M. Hilty, Dir.).
-Papers cover topics on intellectual property law (copyright, patent, trademark law) and competition law (law of unfair competition, antitrust law).
+The Max Planck Institute for Innovation and Competition Research Paper Series is a source for research papers authored by the Max Planck Institute for Innovation and Competition academic staff (Eds.: Prof. Josef Drexl, Exec.
+Dir., Prof. Dietmar Harhoff, Dir., Prof. Reto M. Hilty, Dir.).
+Papers cover topics on intellectual property law (copyright, patent, trademark law), competition law (law of unfair competition, antitrust law), innovation research and entrepreneurship.
 To access all the papers in this series please use the following URL: http://www.ssrn.com/link/Max-Planck-Intellectual-RES.html

-To submit your research to SSRN, log in to the SSRN User HeadQuarters, and click on the My Papers link on the left menu, and then click on Start New Submission at the top of the page.
+To submit your research to SSRN, sign in to the SSRN User HeadQuarters, click the My Papers link on left menu and then the Start New Submission button at top of page.

 If your organization is interested in increasing readership for its research by starting a Research Paper Series, or sponsoring a Subject Matter eJournal, please email: RPS@SSRN.com